Fraunhofer-AISEC/codyze/docs/Codyze/index.md

 **Developers** verify their code against rules of modelled libraries using Codyze - either as an IDE-plugin or as a CI module.

-**Integrators** of open source components may want to verify these components using the automated analyis of Codyze or by manually search the code for critical patterns.
+**Integrators** of open source components may want to verify these components using the automated analysis of Codyze or by manually searching the code for critical patterns.